 Civil Rights movement to anti-war to women’s reproductive equality, UCC has

 been in the forefront of advocacy for full inclusion of LGBT people.

-are placing openly gay LGBT people into pulpits and even the Evangelical Lutherans just chose and openly gay bishop in conservative southern California.
+UCC has been joined by virtually every other mainline Protestant denomination.
+The Episcopal church was the first to ordain an openly gay bishop.
+Today Episcopalians think it’s noteworthy when an official is not gay.
+Other denominations are placing openly gay LGBT people into pulpits and even the Evangelical Lutherans just chose and openly gay bishop in conservative southern California.
 All but the

 , have embraced

 full equality for all people.
+United Methodist

 UMC, hobbled by its Southern Methodist branch, has as yet no formal policy of LGBT equality, but in

 and other states, it has affirmed the right of individual congregations to be